courtneyfay/dev-js-candidate-project/README.md

 Your mission, if you choose to accept it : build a chatbot with a web-based user interface.
 The purpose of this chatbot is to make people laugh.
 At the highest level, the `User Story` for this project is :

-"As a user, I should laugh as a result of f****ing hilarious internet robot, wtf?".
+"As a user, I should laugh as a result of this f****ing hilarious internet robot, wtf?".

 **Key Strategic Insight :**
 One of the most universally common inputs to a chatbot is : "Tell me a joke"